The biggest running sports

 Airplane racing sports are an exciting way to experience the full potential of an aircraft.

-These events bring pilots, aircraft owners, builders and spectators together in a unique environment that encourages competition and camaraderie.
+These events bring together pilots, aircraft owners, manufacturers and spectators in a unique environment that encourages competition and camaraderie.

 Races can range from speed competitions to acrobatic challenges, with each race featuring different rules and regulations depending on the type of event.